changmw/chang-cantontese-input/foxpro/srh/mailing.list/readme.txt

 Department.

-Mr. Fung left the company for studying about theology, and I was recruited as his replacement as programmer.
+Mr. Fung left the company for studying about theology, and I was recruited as his replacement, also a programmer.